thoughtbot/clearance/README.md

 Actions that redirect (create, update, and destroy) in Clearance controllers can be overridden by re-defining url_after_(action) methods as seen above.

+Clearance is an engine, so it provides views for you.
+If you want to customize those views, there is a handy shortcut to copy the views into your app:

+    rails generate clearance:views

 Optional Cucumber features
 --------------------------